Venezuela Billie Jean King Cup team

-The Venezuela Billie Jean King Cup team represents Venezuela in the Billie Jean King Cup tennis competition and are governed by the Federación Venezolana de Tenis.
+The Venezuela Billie Jean King Cup team represents Venezuela in the Billie Jean King Cup tennis competition and are governed by the Venezuelan Tennis Federation, known in Spanish as Federación Venezolana de Tenis.
 Venezuela will compete in Americas Zone Group I in 2012.

 History

 Venezuela competed in its first Fed Cup in 1984.
-Their best result was reaching the World Group Play-offs in 1998 and 2001.
+Their best result was reaching the World Group play-offs in 1998 and 2001.